Wentz’s Church School/Lederach’s Seminary/Metz’s One Room Schoolhouse #4

 1875-1876 George E Brecht

 1877-1878 George E Brecht

-At the Feb 4, 1878 meeting the school board gave a committee of Wentz Church through Samuel K Kriebel to the use of Metz’s School house for Church and Sunday School purposes during the summer month of building the new Wentz’s Church.
+At the Feb 4, 1878, meeting of the school board, a committee of Wentz’s Church was given permission to use Metz’s school house for Church and Sunday School purposes during the summer month while the new Wentz’s Church was built.

 1878-1879 Rachael Snyder

 At the May 14, 1881, meeting of the school directors, a contract was approved for a new school house at Metz’s for $1230.

 1882-1883 Joseph Miller